Pāriet uz galveno saturu

 In the example above:

-• We removed the @import from CustomCogniteAsset because the type is owned by the custom data model and not imported from the core data model like the CogniteAsset type.
+• We removed the @import and the @view from CustomCogniteAsset because the type is owned by the custom data model and not imported from the core data model like the CogniteAsset type.

 • We changed CogniteAsset to be an interface instead of a type.
 The GraphQL specification requires this, and it has no impact on the functionality of the imported CogniteAsset type.